 Tengi George-Ikoli the Senior Program Officer, Natural Resource Governance Institute (NRGI) outlined the need for Nigeria particularly oil producing states in the Niger Delta to respond to the global shift from fossil fuel as it hampers our economic growth hence, the need for state government to implement various initiatives targeted at stimulating economic growth and social development beyond fossil fuels.

-The panel discussions on the energy transition focused on improving government responses to the global energy shift.
+The first panel discussion focused on improving government responses to the global energy shift.
 They highlighted how states in the Niger Delta region are boosting their revenue through key strategies.
 The panel featured experts such as Dr. Gills Harry (Deputy Director, Office of the Auditor General, Rivers State), Mr. Emeka Okonkwo (Deputy Director of Budget, Delta State), Mr. Razaq Fatai (Chief Data Officer, Nigeria Governors Forum, Abuja), and Mrs. Ekemini Effiong (Deputy Director, State Budget Office, Akwa Ibom State).

 The second panel discussion focused on how citizens are demanding for their governments to respond to the energy transition.
 It included speakers like Mr. Bassey Willie (Daily Trust), Mr. Emeka Okonkwo (Deputy Director of Budget, Delta State), Mrs. Linda (Kebetcache Women Resource Centre), Mr. Emem Edoho (ED, NAPDRR), and Mfon Gabriel (ED, Citizens Advocacy Centre).
 They shared insights on the situation in fence-line communities, highlighting the struggles of marginalized groups who lack access to basic services.
+The plight of these communities have been exacerbated by the lack of fiscal resilience.
 The panel called on the government to increase investment in the social sector.
-This would be part of efforts in building fiscal resilience in coastal resorts and my country’s non-oil revenue generation such that as Nigeria’s oil trade partners divest from oil, Nigeria has diversified revenues & divest sectors contributing to her economy.
+This would be part of efforts in building fiscal resilience.

 Observations

-4. Insufficient Power Generation: Lethargy by states to key into the power sector liberalization, this has affected Small and Medium Enterprises (SMEs) and in turn impedes the states’ ability to raise revenues from such businesses.
+4. Insufficient Power Generation: Lethargy by states to key into the power sector liberalization limits the ability of Small and Medium Enterprises (SMEs) to play in the sector which impedes the states’ ability to raise revenues from such businesses.

 5. A need to implement innovative revenue generation strategies by adopting technological systems for revenue collection, modeling successful states like Kaduna.